 4.2.6.
 Lubrication systems: Addition of oil coolers and supplemental filters is allowed.
 Addition of external pressurizing system (“Accusump”) is allowed.
 Oil pans and pumps may be modified or replaced by aftermarket parts.
 Conversion from wet sump to dry sump system is not allowed, except in VRG Class TA.

 4.3.1.
 Fuel: Commercially-available gasoline must be used.
 Addition of compounds containing oxygen or nitrogen is prohibited.
 In certain cases where historically accurate, the use of alcohol fuel may be permitted.
 The driver must notify the Safety Steward at each event, and affix a decal (white letter “A” on red background) to the car indicating alcohol fuel.

 4.3.2.
 Induction system: The system of induction (carburetors, fuel injection) must be the type originally offered by the vehicle manufacturer for this model.
-Modern aftermarket induction systems are prohibited, unless identical in design and appearance to period-produced aftermarket systems, and have prior written approval of the Technical Committee.
+Modern aftermarket induction systems are prohibited, unless identical in design and appearance to period-produced aftermarket systems, and have prior written approval of the Eligibility Committee.
 Carburetors must be of the original type (downdraft, sidedraft) as listed by the manufacturer for that model.
 The original number of throttles (butterflies) must be maintained.
 Substitution of a different make or size of carburetor (Weber for SU, Holley for Rochester, 2” for 1-3/4”) may result in reclassification of the car.

 4.3.3.
 Forced induction systems: Modern aftermarket forced induction systems are not permitted.
 OEM superchargers or turbochargers are allowed, if homologated by the vehicle manufacturer in the period.
 Period aftermarket superchargers (Judson, Shorrock, Wade) may be allowed if historically accurate, with prior written approval by VRG, and subject to reclassification of the car.